ytopt-team/ytopt/README.md

   1. A code-evaluation wrapper for performance measurement
   2. Tunable system parameters
-  3. The corresponding search space
+  3. The corresponding parameter search space

 By sampling and evaluating a small number of input configurations, ``ytopt`` gradually builds a surrogate model of the input-output space.
 This process continues until the user-specified time or the maximum number of evaluations is reached.